 Job scripts are submitted to the batch system using the

-The batch systems on different clusters are entirely separate; one knows anything about the jobs queued or running on other systems.
+The batch systems on different clusters are entirely separate.
 You may edit your batch scripts anywhere, but you must submit and monitor your jobs from a login node on the system where you want to run.